-2FD 090: Fuel Your Entrepreneur Aspirations
+How to Fuel Your Entrepreneur Aspirations

 2 Frugal Dudes

-On this episode of Two Frugal Dudes, we’re learning how to fuel your entrepreneur aspirations through a discussion with Tom Sylvester, a business coach and strategist for entrepreneurs looking to build the right business, increase sales, and achieve financial freedom while creating the ideal lifestyle for their families.
+Episode 90: We’re learning how to fuel your entrepreneur aspirations through a discussion with Tom Sylvester, a business coach and strategist for entrepreneurs looking to build the right business, increase sales, and achieve financial freedom while creating the ideal lifestyle for their families.
 Visit Tom at TomandAriana.com.

 Tom grew up in a family situation that made him all to familiar with the negative impacts of debt.
 However, despite his best efforts, by the time Tom was 22, he and his wife had amassed over $220,000 worth of debt due to student loans and credit cards, despite his adamant stance against using credit cards.
 Tom’s key takeaway is to avoid temptation.

 Rather than listening to sales presentations or getting credit increases, avoid the scenarios in which you’ll be subject to psychological sales tactics.
 If you can’t avoid the scenarios, mull over your decision for a few days before committing to anything.

 After graduating from college, Tom was quick to discover that he didn’t want to work for someone else for the rest of his life.
 A friend recommended the book The Automatic Millionaire by David Bach, which showed Tom that he could shape his path, live the life he wants, and retire by age 35.
 With renewed vigor, he went on to start various businesses in pursuit of his goal.

 Tom has been in business alone, with his father, and with his wife.
 No matter who you opt to partner with, Tom advises that it will add complexity to your relationship.
 To find something that will work, you need to have a discussion about what you want out of life and your partnership, as a way to direct your business goals.